2022 Survey related to the fight against money laundering and terrorism financing

-The 2021 survey remains mostly unchanged compared to the previous year.
+The 2022 survey remains mostly unchanged compared to the previous year.
 However, some questions have been removed, added or amended.
-The new questions have been highlighted in the survey.
+The new and amended questions have been highlighted in the survey.

-Answers to the survey questions will have to be submitted through the CSSF eDesk Portal by 15 April 2022 (at the latest).
+Answers to the survey questions will have to be submitted through the CSSF eDesk portal by 31 March 2023 (at the latest).

 – the compliance officer in charge of the control of compliance with the professional obligations1 (“responsable du contrôle du respect des obligations professionnelles” (“RC”)), or